Frederik & Mary’s Official Visit to South Korea

 Crown Princess Mary has kicked-off the South Korean trip with comparisons to Jacqueline Kennedy Onasis (see this article at Hello magazine).
 Her flowy pale yellow pleated dress, paired with nude accessories including a pill-box style hat, drew immediate comparisons with the former United States First Lady.

-The Crown Prince Couple will be in South Korea until May 15th.Filed under Danish Royals
+The Crown Prince Couple will be in South Korea until May 15th.Filed under Denmark

-Tagged Bilateral Relations, Crown Prince Frederik, Crown Princess Mary, Fashion, Government, Official Visit, Prime Minister Kim, South Korea.
+Tagged Bilateral Relations, Crown Prince Frederik of Denmark, Crown Princess Mary of Denmark, Fashion, Government, Official Visit, Prime Minister Kim of South Korea, South Korea.